[ << ] [ >> ] [] [] [] [ ? ]

 -unnamed-sections

 Sections are no longer distinguished by their name, but only by their attributes.
 This has the effect that when defining a second section with a different name but same attributes as a first one, it will switch to the first, instead of starting a new section.
-Is set automatically, when using an output-module which doesn’t support section names.
+Is enabled automatically, when using an output-module which doesn’t support section names.
 For example: aout, tos, xfile.

 -unsshift

-The shift-right operator (>>) treats the value to shift as unsigned, which has the effect that only 0-bits are inserted on the left side.
+The shift-right operator (>>) treats the value to shift as unsigned, which has the effect that only 0 bits are inserted on the left side.
 The number of bits in a value depend on the target address type (refer to the appropriate cpu module documentation).

 -uspc=<value>